-The chief financial officer shall be responsible for investing the surplus revenues of the municipality, and shall manage such investments in consultation with the executive mayor and in compliance with any policy directives formulated by the council and prescriptions made by the Minister of Finance.
+The chief financial officer shall be responsible for investing the surplus revenues of the municipality, and shall manage such investments in consultation with the Municipal Manager or a person delegated by the Municipal Manager and in compliance with any policy directives formulated by the council and prescriptions made by the Minister of Finance.

-In making such investments the chief financial officer, shall at all times have only the best considerations of the municipality in mind, and, except for the outcome of the consultation process with the executive mayor, shall not accede to any influence by or interference from councillors, investment agents or institutions or any other outside parties.
+In making such investments the chief financial officer, shall at all times have only the best considerations of the municipality in mind, and, except for the outcome of the consultation process with the Municipal Manager or a delegated person, shall not accede to any influence by or interference from councillors, investment agents or institutions or any other outside parties.

-Neither the chief financial officer nor the executive mayor may accept any gift, from any investment agent or institution or any party with which the municipality has made or may potentially make an investment.
+Neither the chief financial officer nor the Municipal Manager or the delegated person may accept any gift, from any investment agent or institution or any party with which the municipality has made or may potentially make an investment.